 A pioneering role for Switzerland in the area of public transportation?

 One of the study’s conclusions is that Switzerland could play a pioneering role at the nexus of automated vehicles and public transportation.
 In particular, automated driving can be expected to introduce new opportunities in the area of local, road-based public transportation solutions.
 And in the long term, there may be new ways of better aligning transportation options to customer demands and eliminating existing hubs in favor of streamlined solutions.
 It may also be possible to introduce new services involving public and private transportation.

 A basis for further inquiry

 The completion of the study marks the end of the first phase of the project.
 Our findings point to numerous avenues of further inquiry.
 In the project’s second phase, we will examine various subjects in greater detail.
-These subjects include transportation engineering, transportation safety, data management, the challenges and opportunities for public transportation, the challenges for cities and urban agglomerations, freight transportation, city logistics and the related issue of resources, climate and the environment.
+This includes traffic engineering, traffic safety, data and IT infrastructures, new transportation services, freight transportation and urban logistics, implications for resource availability, climate change and the environment, as well as the challenges faced by cities and agglomerations.

 Many public and private sector partners are participating in the study, including BaslerFonds, the Association of Swiss Cities, the cities of Zurich, Bern, Winterthur and St. Gallen, the cantons of St. Gallen, Zurich, Basel-City and Obwalden, the public transportation agencies Bernmobil, Schweizerische Südostbahn AG, Basler Verkehrsbetriebe BVB and AutoBus AG Liestal, the AXA Winterthur insurance company and the Viasuisse AG transportation monitoring firm.